Macros are a tool that allows us to perform text substitutions before the code compilation.

 Macros are defined using the #define

-directive followed by the name of the macro and its replacement.
+directive followed by the macro name and its replacement.

 #define MACRO_NAME substitution